The Best Cheap OBD2 Scanners of 2019

 An OBD2 scanner is a two-way device that can read a vehicle's auto-diagnostic codes and send instructions back to the vehicle.
 For example, an OBD2 scanner can diagnose why a vehicle's "Check Engine" light is on: An OBD2 scanner can tell you why.
 You can also use the scanner to reset the light (i.e. tell the car's computer to turn it off).

 Some ODB2 scanners look like a Gameboy-sized handheld computer with a small screen.
 Others use a Bluetooth dongle that pairs with an iPhone or Android phone (and displays data in an app).

 Even the cheapest OBD2 scanners are good for basic diagnostics; some models output live data that is useful for running tests.
 The best OBD2 scanners support SRS/ABS trouble codes for diagnosing air bag systems and anti-lock brakes.
 Expect to pay $75 or more for these advanced models.

 An OBD2 scanner isn't magic.
 Don't buy one unless you're willing to learn how it (and your vehicle) works.
 Auto repair codes are like a foreign language; it takes time and energy to learn what they mean and what to do next.
 That said, an OBD2 scanner is a powerful and handy tool.

-Here are the best reviewed OBD2 scanners selling on Amazon for less than $50.
-Even though OBD2 scanners are universal, I suggest using Amazon's "Shop by Vehicle" feature to make sure the unit will fit your vehicle:
+Here are the best reviewed OBD2 scanners that have sold for $50 or less.
+OBD2 scanners are universal, but I still suggest using Amazon's "Shop by Vehicle" feature to make sure the unit will fit your vehicle: